kiboschool/course-industry-experience-1/src/lessons/work-reflections/assignment.md

 To complete the assignment:
 - Make a copy of the <a href="https://docs.google.com/document/d/1MaUI5ZMGJ8cOdB_YbpRercHDEfUEBJAx2el818BWPMo/edit?usp=sharing" target="_blank"> self assessment document.</a>
 - Every other week, complete the self assessment thoroughly and honestly
-- For the areas of growth, create an action plan to address

 ## Submission